omitsalex/hcloud-k8s/README.md

 ```bash
 ansible-playbook destroy-infrastructure.yaml
 ```
-The Playbook execute Terraform and destroy the resources (Delete Instances, Floating IPs, Networks).
+The Playbook execute Terraform and destroy the resources (Delete Instances, Load Balancers, Networks).
 The working directory is "roles/tf-infrastructure/terraform/"

 ## Add new nodes into cluster
 ```bash